 ◆ Seed Project Award, Materials Research Science and Engineering Center, USA (2016, 2017)

 ◆ Fellow of Institute for Molecular Science, Japan (2011)

-Research in this group involves two aspects: (1) first-principles study of functional materials, e.g. electronic materials and clean-energy materials, focusing on their electronic properties, optical properties, lattice dynamics, defects, and growth dynamics; and (2) development of new computational methods.
+Research in this group involves two aspects: (1) first-principles study of advanced functional materials, e.g. electronic materials and clean-energy materials, focusing on their failure mechanisms and proposing novel countermeasures; and (2) development of new computational methods.